chrisj42/CharacterReplacer/README.md

 Drag your fbx into the editor, and you'll be greeted with the import dialog.
 Ensure the following non-default options are changed:
    1. Select the Skeleton for your mesh; for the 1p model it's `1PCharacter_Skeleton`, for 3p it's `Character_Skeleton`.
 If these are grayed out and unreal does not have "Skeletal Mesh" checked by default, then you've exported your mesh incorrectly, and probably forgot to add an armature modifier / didn't export your armature.
    2. Open the "Advanced" dropdown in the "Mesh" section and enable "Use T0 As Ref Pose"
+   3. Ensure "Create Physics Asset" is checked near the bottom of the advanced section.
-   3. Look under the "Material" Section lower down; select "Do not create material" and optionally "Do not import textures".
+   4. Look under the "Material" Section lower down; select "Do not create material" and optionally "Do not import textures".
 It probably won't import all the textures anyway, and it's easier to just import them manually once later.
-   4. Hit "Import All".
+   5. Hit "Import All".

 Unreal will create a Skeletal Mesh and a PhysicsAsset for your avatar.